Kithu2002/ExpenseTrackingApi/README.md

 This will create a JAR file in the `target/` directory that can be deployed to any environment with Java 17+.

-## License

-This project is licensed under the Apache License 2.0.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Contact

-For any questions or support, please contact [your-email@example.com](mailto:your-email@example.com).